Current Artist Statement

 Grief can be understood as a process of relearning one’s sense of self after a loss has occurred.
 Interpretations of grief often sit in relation to the passing of loved ones while denying the complexity of what can be lost.
 Within a society that relies heavily on domination, loss is positioned as an inherent constant that many navigate daily.
 Within my current body of work, Gardens of Grief, I explore grief as a continuum.
 I lean into this constant fragmentation as a place of triumph, rebirth, and space for ancestral knowledge to pour through.
 Within these explorations, I investigate the lack of space to process grief in a culture of domination and the things that grow from it.

 Each piece functions as a capsule that captures the many facades of loss.
 They hold paralyzing tides of pain, sadness, anger, and acceptance.
 The triumph of surrendering to the abstraction of self-ties back to visual abstraction traditions within the African-Diaspora.
-There is strength to pull our collective understanding of abstraction as a means of capturing both the representative and spiritual.
+There is strength to pull from our collective understanding of abstraction as a means of creating space for grief.